patschl/pHelperPlugin/README.md

 ## Hotkeys / AutoActions

 Works the same way as definitions.
 Inherit from `hotkeys/actions/AbstractHotkeyAction.cs` or `autoactions/actions/AbstractAutoAction.cs`.

+## Known Bugs / Issues
+- Some weird exception randomly thrown in TurboHUD.
+Can't replicate and can't catch it
+- Some ComboBox settings are not set properly when editing a definition
+- If you close the pHelper window you need to restart TurboHUD to bring it back up
+- Settings are only saved when closing the pHelper window manually

 ## Bugs / Feature Requests / Feedback / Donations